 Learning how to drain an ice maker properly is essential for keeping your appliance working well and helping it last longer.
 Whether you’re preparing your countertop unit for winter storage or getting your commercial undercounter model ready for cleaning, proper drainage stops mold growth and mineral buildup.
 Most portable ice makers have a simple drain plug at the bottom, while built-in commercial models usually have more basic drainage systems with their own lines.

 Regular draining helps remove standing water that can grow germs and affect ice quality.
 This basic maintenance step takes just minutes but saves lots of trouble later on.
 Ice makers collect mineral deposits from tap water over time, which can affect how well they work and how the ice tastes.
-By adding drainage to your regular cleaning routine, you’ll ensure clean, great-tasting ice while avoiding unexpected breakdowns.
-Follow these simple steps to properly drain and maintain your ice maker no matter what type you have.
+If you still have doubt, read my article of “Do ice makers need to be drained?”

 I’ve made a comprehensive “Ice Maker FAQ” series collecting all common ice maker problems to help Ice Artisan readers quickly troubleshoot their ice maker units.